 Waste heat and geothermal energy (below 120°C) jointly comprise a vast energy source that is largely untapped today due to limitations of existing technologies.
 Climeon's product is the first waste heat recovery system which is able to utilise this previously unexploited source of energy to efficiently produce electricity.
 Climeon is currently focusing on four segments: maritime, steel and cement production, gensets (generators) and geothermal energy.

-To find out more about Climeon's history, watch the video below!
+To find out more about Climeon's history, watch the video!

 Doing good for the environment has been a central part of Climeon since the company was founded, and achieving the objective by enabling profitable business for the customer has served as a guiding principle throughout the development of Climeon's Heat Power system.
 The environmental benefits consists of: